BabylonJS/OldDocumentationSite/content/resources/Reference/Forum.md

 The best way to get an answer quickly is to follow this 3 easy steps:
 - Search about your issue on the [documentation](https://doc.babylonjs.com).
 Maybe the problem you have is just a matter of understanding how the API works?
 - Search about your issue on the [forum](https://forum.babylonjs.com).
 Maybe someone else already had the same problem?
 - Provide a reproduction of your issue within the [playground](https://playground.babylonjs.com).
 Questions with a playground are likely to get a answer within the next two hours.
-It is really hard for the community to help with a repro because of the inner rich nature of JavaScript, WebGL and Babylon.js.
+It is really hard for the community to help without a repro because of the inner rich nature of JavaScript, WebGL and Babylon.js.
 Consider this step **mandatory**.

 ## Other links you could find useful